Are you looking for the best rides at Disney’s Animal Kingdom that you shouldn’t miss on your next trip? Read ahead for my recommendations!

 Kilimanjaro Safaris was so close to the top spot as it’s a classic family ride that rivals some of the best African safaris.
 I’m serious, here!
 The wait times for this ride can be high, but it’s worth sticking it out for the experience.
 Realistically, you can’t visit Animal Kingdom without checking out the animals, so this one needs to be on your list of things to do.

 This ride is set in a Tibetan village, and as you might have guessed from the name, is based around Mount Everest and the treacherous climb to the top.
 Keep a keen eye out for the mysterious Yeti on this ride.
-At one point, he breaks the tracks and sends you hurtling backwards into a dark cave.
-Expedition Everest is one of the best themed rides at Disney World, and if you can stomach intense rollercoasters, the ride is unlikely to disappoint.
+At one point, he breaks the tracks and sends you hurtling backward into a dark cave.
+Expedition Everest is one of the most heavily themed rides at Disney World, and if you can stomach intense rollercoasters, the ride is unlikely to disappoint.

 Okay, so I have a special place in my heart for DINOSAUR.
 This ride is getting older, but the special effects remain impressive to this day.
 If you love an adrenaline rush, then this is one of the best rides at Disney’s Animal Kingdom.
 There aren’t steep drops or loops in this ride, but the tension and sudden jump scares make it one of the more intense rides in the park.
 The gist of the ride is this: get a massive Dino back to the present day.